Oky-period-tracker/periodtracker/docs/security-audit.md

 ### Gitleaks & TruffleHog — secret scanning

+**Gitleaks** findings show up directly in the **Code scanning** tab (it uploads SARIF).
+To inspect the raw data, the `gitleaks-report` artifact holds both `gitleaks.sarif` and `gitleaks-report.json` — an empty `[]` (JSON) or a `runs` array with zero results (SARIF) means clean.
+(If Gitleaks produces no file at all, the workflow substitutes empty-but-valid placeholders so the upload still succeeds.)

-Both produce JSON. **An empty result is good news.**
+**TruffleHog** still produces JSON only (`trufflehog-report.json` in its artifact). **An empty result / `{}` is good news** — no secrets found.

-- `gitleaks-report.json` containing `{}` (or an empty array) = no secrets found.
-  The workflow writes `{}` as a fallback if Gitleaks produces no file, so an empty object means "clean / nothing to report".
-- `trufflehog-report.json` works the same way — empty/`{}` means clean.

-If either contains entries, **treat it as urgent**: a real secret in the repo should be rotated/revoked immediately (not just deleted from the code, since git history retains it).
+If either reports a hit, **treat it as urgent**: a real secret in the repo should be rotated/revoked immediately (not just deleted from the code, since git history retains it).
 Run both because they catch different things — cross-check any hit.

 ## Typical workflow for a reviewer

-1. Open the run for the PR in the **Actions** tab.
+1. On the PR, check the **Code scanning results** check / the **Security** tab.
-2. Download `semgrep-reports` → open `semgrep-summary.csv`.
-Any **High**?
-Open
-   `semgrep-findings.csv`, filter to High, review each at `File:Line`.
+   Review any new Semgrep or Gitleaks alerts inline on the diff; dismiss false positives with a reason.
-3. Download `npm-audit-reports` → open `npm-audit.csv`.
-Address high/critical
+2. For dependency issues, open the `npm-audit-reports` artifact → `npm-audit.csv`.
-   deps with `FixAvailable = Yes` first.
+   Address high/critical deps with `FixAvailable = Yes` first.
-4. Download `gitleaks-report` and `trufflehog-report`.
-Confirm both are empty.
+3. Open the `trufflehog-report` artifact and confirm it's empty.
 If not, rotate the exposed secret and scrub it.

+## What's not in the Security tab yet

+Two tools still only produce artifacts.
+The cleaner long-term move is to replace them with GitHub's native, free-for-public-repos features:

+- **npm audit → Dependabot.** Enable **Dependabot alerts** (Settings → Code security) to get the same dependency CVEs in the Security tab, plus automatic fix PRs.
+The `npm audit` steps can then be removed.
+- **TruffleHog → GitHub secret scanning.** Public repos get **secret scanning** and **push protection** automatically (Settings → Code security) — it blocks known secret formats before they're even committed.
+Keep TruffleHog only if you want a second detector, or convert its output to SARIF and upload it too.

 ## FAQ

 **The check is green but there are findings — is that a bug?**
-No. By design every scanner uses `|| true`, so the check passes regardless.
+No. By design every scanner uses `|| true`, so the workflow check passes regardless.
 Green means "the scan ran", not "nothing was found".
-Always open the artifacts.
+Always look at the **Code scanning** alerts (Semgrep/Gitleaks) and the artifacts (npm/TruffleHog).
+Note the Code scanning *check* on a PR can still flag new alerts even when the workflow job is green.

 **Why two secret scanners?**
 Gitleaks (regex/rule-based) and TruffleHog (entropy + verified detectors) have